 Day 8: Lake Titicaca - Floating Reed Islands

-After an early breakfast, we board 20 passenger motorized double deck tourist boat to the Floating Reed Islands of Uros where you stop to visit the Aymara people and discover the story behind the amazing floating islands.
+After an early breakfast, we board 20-passenger motorized double deck tourist boat to the Floating Reed Islands of Uros, where you stop to visit the Aymara people who demonstrate the story behind the amazing floating islands.
 Continue by boat to the charming Taquile Islands for lunch. (cost of lunch not included.
 Bring local currency 20/s. pp) Return to Puno and transfer to hotel.
 Walk to local restaurants of your choice.

 Day 9: Puno - Lima

 Pickup from hotel at elast 3 hours prior to scheduled departure and transfer 45 minutes to the airport for your 2 hour flight to Lima.
 Conclusion of our services.
 Make connections to international flights.

 Frequently Asked Questions

 It's common for most people coming from sea level to experience at least mild symptoms of altitude sickness when they arrive in Cusco, which is 11,000 ft/3430 m above sea level.
 Age is not a factor for the severity of symptoms one can experience.
 But fitness can be.
 Symptoms vary from person to person, but can include:

 - loss of appetite

 - OTC pain reliever - bring your own favorite headache remedy

 - Oxygen.
 Most hotels have oxygen tanks in their lobbies and guides will carry small tanks of oxygen on hikes.
 Some local pharmacies sell an individual size O2 tank for personal use.